lab1092/blender-manual_ja/manual/modifiers/generate/booleans.rst

 the modifier will operate on the target mesh using both faces, but the resulting normals will get messed.
 To avoid duplicated faces, you can remove doubles for the vertices before recalculating the normals outside or inside.
-The button for remove doubles is located in the :guilabel:`Mesh Tools` Panel in the 3D View, while in Edit Mode.
+The button for remove doubles is located in the *Mesh Tools* Panel in the 3D View, while in Edit Mode.

 The best usage scenario for this modifier is when you have clean meshes with faces pointing clearly to a direction (inwards/outwards)